 The Web and Complex Systems (WaCS) Laboratory investigates models and learning algorithms for developing and understanding knowledge from complex systems.
-Our projects span network and relational data analysis, development of statistical learning algorithms and software tools, and applied analyses in contexts such as web, social, and geospatial informatics.
+Our projects span network and relational data analysis, deep learning, statistical network modeling, and modern data clustering methods.
+We apply our work in contexts such as web, social, and geospatial informatics.
 Collaborations with researchers in social computing, data semantics, cybersecurity, information systems and operations research are strongly encouraged.

 |Faculty:|| Dr. Derek Doran [derek.doran [at] wright.edu]